AdobeDocs/commerce-merchant-services.en/help/express-checkout/onboarding.md

 - API key: A private key used by your back end to interact with Bolt APIs.
 - Publishable key: A key used by your front end to interact with Bolt APIs.

-See the [Bolt Environment Details](https://help.bolt.com/developers/references/environment-details/#about-keys){target="_blank"} page to learn about API and Publishable keys for the [!DNL Express Checkout] extension.
+See the [Bolt environment details](https://help.bolt.com/developers/references/environment-details/#about-keys){target="_blank"} page to learn about API and Publishable keys for the [!DNL Express Checkout] extension.

 >[!CAUTION]
 >